Saurenchelys meteori

 Saurenchelys meteori is an eel in the family Nettastomatidae (duckbill/witch eels).
 It was described by Wolfgang Klausewitz and Uwe Zajonz in 2000.
 It is a marine, deep water-dwelling eel which is known from the western Indian Ocean, including Djibouti, Eritrea, Egypt, Saudi Arabia, Sudan, Yemen and Somalia.
 It is known to dwell at a depth range of 696 to 705 m.
 Males can reach a maximum total length of 44.2 cm.

+Etymology

 The species epithet "meteori" refers to the German research vessel Meteor.

+Extinction

 The IUCN redlist currently lists S. meteori as Least Concern, due to its deep water habitat and the presumed lack of major threats thereof.